 When it comes to money, people are unable to predict accurately whether they’d pay or not.
 It’s much easier to spend hypothetical dollars than real ones.

-Also it’s worth remembering that people really don’t know how much things are worth, what’s a fair price (which is the reason TV-shows like “The Price is Right” can actually exist).
+Also, it’s worth remembering that people really don’t know how much things are worth or what’s a fair price (which is the reason TV shows like “The Price Is Right” can actually exist).

-William Poundstone, the author Priceless: The Myth of Fair Value says this:
+William Poundstone, the author Priceless: The Myth of Fair Value, says:

 People are weird and irrational, and there’s much we don’t understand.
-Like why do shoppers moving in a counterclockwise direction spend on average $2.00 more at the supermarket?
+For example, why do shoppers moving in a counterclockwise direction spend on average $2.00 more at the supermarket?

 Why does removing dollar signs from prices (24 instead of $24) increase sales?